Bureau of Victim Assistance

 Advocates are located across Mississippi, and they stand ready to assist.

-Northern District Advocate: Nakia McLaurin
+Northern District Advocate: Vanessa Wilbert

-Southern District Advocate: Maya Edwards
+Central District Advocate: Maya Edwards

 Victim Advocates By Region